cloudfoundry/inigo/README.md

 #### inigo-ci docker image

 Inigo runs inside a docker container, using an image called `cloudfoundry/inigo-ci`.
-Notably, this docker image contains a rootfs which garden will use by default.
+Notably, this docker image contains *within it* a rootfs which garden will use by default.
 The Dockerfile and make tools can be found in [diego-dockerfiles](https://github.com/cloudfoundry-incubator/diego-dockerfiles).